 Why I Made This Recipe

 I absolutely adore coffee-flavoured desserts.
-And this buttercream is my go-to frosting when I’m making birthday cakes and cupcakes.
+With over two decades of baking experience, I’ve tested countless buttercream variations, and this buttercream is still my go-to frosting when I’m making birthday cakes and cupcakes.
 When I was a child, my Mum always used to make coffee cake filled with the most scrumptious buttercream.

 Ingredients and Substitutions

-Simple ingredients that you most likely already have in your kitchen.
-Read on for more tips and recipe suggestions and check out the FAQ for some commonly asked questions.
+This coffee buttercream uses simple ingredients that you most likely already have in your kitchen.
+Read on for more tips and recipe suggestions, and check out the FAQ for some commonly asked questions.

 Dry Ingredients

-Icing Sugar: sift your icing sugar if it is full of lumps.
+Icing Sugar: I recommend sifting your icing sugar to remove clumps.
 This will ensure a smooth finish to your buttercream.

 Wet Ingredients

-Butter: I’m using room temperature unsalted plant-based butter.
-You can use salted if you prefer to cut back on the sweetness of the buttercream.
-Although, the coffee does a pretty good job of that by itself, which is why I did not add salt to the recipe.
-It has just the right balance in my opinion but feel free to alter it to your taste preferences.
+Butter: Use room temperature unsalted plant-based butter.
+You can use salted butter to cut back on the sweetness of the buttercream, although the coffee does a good job of that.
+It has just the right balance in my opinion, but feel free to alter it to your taste preferences.
+For best results, choose a firm plant-based butter block rather than a spread, as spreads can create a softer buttercream.

-Flavouring: I brewed up an espresso coffee pod for this recipe.
-I find that espresso has a much deeper flavour which is more robust in buttercream.
+Flavouring: I brewed up an espresso coffee pod and let it cool for this recipe.
+I find that espresso has a much deeper flavour, which is more robust in buttercream.
 And with it being the star of the show, you want to use your favourite coffee.
 Sub with instant coffee or coffee emulsion if you prefer.

-This is honestly one of the easiest and most satisfying recipes that you’ll make.
+This is honestly one of the easiest and most satisfying recipes that you’ll make, and this method creates a light, fluffy vegan coffee buttercream that’s perfect for spreading or piping.

-You want to ensure that your butter is at room temperature.
-It needs to be slightly soft to allow it to whip up nice and easily.
-Add to a bowl and whip the butter for 30 seconds.
-It will lighten in colour slightly and become more creamy.
+Make sure your butter is at room temperature before starting.
+It needs to be slightly soft to allow it to whip up easily.
+Add to a bowl and whip the butter for 30 seconds until creamy and lighter in colour.

-Next we’re going to add in half of the icing sugar.
-Pulse a few times to incorporate the sugar before increasing the speed and whipping for 30 seconds.
+Add half of the icing sugar, pulse a few times before increasing the speed, then whip for 30 seconds.

-Add the remaining icing sugar and the espresso coffee.
-Pulse a few times then whip for 30 seconds until the buttercream is light and fluffy.
+Add the remaining icing sugar and the cooled espresso coffee.
+Pulse a few times, then whip for 30 seconds until is light and fluffy.

-Once finished, it will be an airy consistency with a pale espresso colour and smell glorious.
+The buttercream should be airy with a pale espresso colour and smell glorious.
 Good enough to eat right away!
+If it’s too soft, add a little more icing to thicken.

 And why not pipe it on some cupcakes for the ultimate buttercream swirl or add a dollop to some brownies.
+I recommend using a star tip or round piping nozzle.
 Yum!
-It really does pair well with most baked goods so don’t be afraid to try it on your favourite recipe.
+It really does pair well with most baked goods, so don’t be afraid to try it on your favourite recipe.

 Storage and Freezing